Go to Login or Register to make a submission.

 - Select “Make a new submission” (LINK)

 - Select a Section.
 It is possible to choose among ten different thematic sections.
-If you are invited for a Special Issue (SI), choose the SI of your interest.
+If you are invited for a Special Issue, choose the SI of your interest.

 Press "Save and continue".
 A new window "Upload Submission File" will open

-- Upload ONLY A WORD FILE (.DOCX) selecting the correspondent “Article Component” and, after that, uploading the correct file.
+- Upload the manuscript as a word (docx) file selecting the correspondent “Article Component” and, after that, uploading the file.

 Press "Save and continue"

 - Fill the Metadata boxes (Title, Abstract are mandatory).
-In “List of Contributors”, please, check all your metadata (Included your ORCID ID) and, please, add all the co-authors with their metadata (Affiliations and emails included).
-If all the co-authors metadata (emails included) will not be uploaded, the paper will be automatically rejected (we take care of the papers authorship!)
+In “List of Contributors”, please, check all your metadata (your ORCID included) and, please, add all the co-authors with their metadata (Affiliations, ORCIDs and emails included).
+If all the co-authors metadata (ORCIDs and emails included) will not be uploaded, the paper will be automatically rejected (we take care of the papers authorship!)

 - Fill the Additional Refinements.
 The most important are the Keywords.
 Please upload them one after the other (and not as a single “copy and paste”; it is sufficient to press “Enter” after each keyword)